 Where is Salalah and why is it so special?

-This is actually a climate phenomenon that occurs during the summer months of June to September: whilst the rest of the Middle East is experiencing scorching temperatures of up to 50degrees, the temperatures in Salalah drop to around 25 degrees and the area experiences a slight drizzle almost all day and fog in the mountains as it is touched by monsoon winds (‘khareef‘ means autumn, or monsoon in Arabic).
+Whilst the rest of the Middle East is experiencing scorching temperatures of up to 50 degrees, the temperatures in Salalah drop to around 25 degrees and the area experiences a slight drizzle almost all day and fog in the mountains as it is touched by monsoon winds (‘khareef‘ means autumn, or monsoon in Arabic).

 Locals from other parts of Oman and the neighbouring countries of UAE (and Saudi Arabia flock here during June to September for their summer holidays to have a respite from the harsh weather conditions at home and enjoy some cool weather.